 Parallax scrolling will help take animation and more interactive storytelling in mobile design to the next level.
 With traditional design being more flat and one dimensional, parallax implementation will add depth to mobile design that we haven’t experienced before.

 If you haven't made your website mobile-friendly, you should.
 Mobile is critical to your business and will continue to be so – whether you’re blogging about your favorite sports team, working on the website for your community theater, or selling products to potential clients.
-Make sure visitors can have a good experience on your site when they’re visiting from their mobile devices!rity of the users coming to your site are likely to be using a mobile device.
+Make sure visitors can have a good experience on your site when they’re visiting from their mobile devices!
+Users coming to your site are likely to be using a mobile device.

 Overcoming the Imperfections of Responsive Web Design in Mobile Commerce.